GMplus123/Retro-Bot/README.md

 - Modmail
 - Fun commands
+- Random message from a file on mention

 # How to configure?

 - Create 'Cafe Waiter Bot/.env' file containing token=your_bot_token

-- Change the modmailChannel to your modmail channel id.
+- Change "modmailChannel" to your modmail channel id in config.json.
+- Change "randomMessagesPath" to the path of your random messages.

 # How to run the bot?